timothymtorres/ftcsv/README.md

 # ftcsv
 [![Build Status](https://travis-ci.org/FourierTransformer/ftcsv.svg?branch=master)](https://travis-ci.org/FourierTransformer/ftcsv) [![Coverage Status](https://coveralls.io/repos/github/FourierTransformer/ftcsv/badge.svg?branch=master)](https://coveralls.io/github/FourierTransformer/ftcsv?branch=master)

-ftcsv, a fairly fast csv library written in pure Lua.
+ftcsv is a fast pure lua csv library.

+It works well for CSVs that can easily be fully loaded into memory (easily up to a hundred MB) and correctly handles `\n` (LF), `\r` (CR) and `\r\n` (CRLF) line endings.
+It has UTF-8 support, and will strip out the BOM if it exists. ftcsv can also parse headerless csv-like files and supports column remapping, file or string based loading, and more!

+Currently, there isn't a "large" file mode with proper readers for ingesting large CSVs using a fixed amount of memory, but that is in the works in [another branch!](https://github.com/FourierTransformer/ftcsv/tree/parseLineIterator)

 It's been tested with LuaJIT 2.0/2.1 and Lua 5.1, 5.2, and 5.3

-It works well for CSVs that can easily be fully loaded into memory (easily up to a hundred MB).
-Currently, there isn't a "large" file mode with proper readers and writers for ingesting CSVs in bulk with a fixed amount of memory.
-It correctly handles both `\n` (LF), `\r` (CR) and `\r\n` (CRLF) line endings (ie it should work with Unix, Mac OS 9, and Windows line endings), and has UTF-8 support (it will strip out BOM if it exists).